Episode 42 - Brynne TillmanSell me this pen. But not by cold DM. We're making conversations about social selling on Linkedin the CORRECT way count!

 Making Conversations about Selling on LinkedIn Count!

-Are you on Linkedin?
+Are you hoping to generate business leads on Linkedin?

 We’re guessing you’ve probably had at least one person send you a DM out of the blue, trying to sell you something.

 It’s really common, even though it’s well known that sending a cold pitch DM doesn’t work with the majority of people.

 “converting connections to conversations”….

 These two ladies of have a deep conversation all about LinkedIn, sharing strategy and approaches that will help you use the platform in a human way.

 When it comes to conversation starting, this episode will give you lots of ideas to go away to try yourself.